-Proposals Issues being addressed Action Opportunities will be taken to improve the public realm, to include more appropriate street furniture, better signage, etc. Public realm: The poor quality of the public realm in some key areas is having a negative impact on the area.
+Proposals Issues being addressed Action 3.1 Opportunities will be taken to improve the public realm, to include more appropriate street furniture, better signage, etc. Public realm: The poor quality of the public realm in some key areas is having a negative impact on the area.
 There are examples of inappropriate and redundant street furniture that do not enhance the area.
-As the local Highways Authority, Coventry City Council will preserve and enhance the character of the area through the public realm.
+As the local Highways Authority, Coventry City Council will seek to preserve and enhance the character of the area through the public realm.
 See: Advice and Guidance In considering planning applications, new developments will maximise the opportunities to enhance areas of the public realm.
-See: Conservation Area Status New street furniture, including lighting columns, should reflecting the character of the Conservation Area.
+See: Conservation Area Status New street furniture, including lighting columns, should reflect the character of the Conservation Area.
 New furniture within the public realm should be carefully sited to avoid intrusion on the settings of buildings.
 A coordinated effort should be made to avoid street clutter through good design and careful siting.
 See: Advice and Guidance

-Proposals Issues being addressed Action Proposals will be taken to improve parking issues and for better management of traffic / highways.
-Parking and traffic: There are various issues relating car parking (both residential and commercial parking) and other traffic issues As the local Highways Authority, Coventry City Council will examine car parking and traffic management within the area.
-See: Advice and Guidance In considering applications for planning permission, new development will enhance traffic and parking issues.
-See: Conservation Area Status Advertisements should not have a negative impact on the character and appearance of the Conservation Area.
+Proposals Issues being addressed Action 3.2 Advertisements should not have a negative impact on the character and appearance of the Conservation Area.
 Advertisements: The impact of unsympathetic signs and advertisements have a negative impact on the character of the area.
 In considering applications for advertising consent and planning permissions, these will not be granted if they have a negative impact on the character and appearance of the Conservation Area.
-See: Conservation Area Status The City Council will use its powers to ensure that advertisements maintain the character or appearance of the Conservation Area.
-See: Planning Enforcement Structures within the Conservation Area should be kept free from graffiti and vandalism.
+See: Conservation Area Status The City Council will consider using its powers to ensure that advertisements maintain the character or appearance of the Conservation Area.
+See: Planning Enforcement 3.3 Structures within the Conservation Area should be kept free from graffiti and vandalism.
 Graffiti: Some boundaries (e.g. in Spencer Park, and some boundary walls) have been affected by graffiti which detracts from the attractiveness of the area and creates an atmosphere of neglect.
-Coventry City Council will ensure regular maintenance and cleaning of buildings and structures in the area to improve the appearance and character of the area.
+Coventry City Council will accord with its street scene policies to maintain the quality of environment.
 See: Advice and Guidance